AbrictoSecurity/config-daily-json-to-S3-CF/README.md

     * HOUR - The hour (UTC) the Lambda will run.
     * MINUTE - The minute (UTC) the Lambda will run.
 8. Check S3 Bucket.
-9. Configure cross account read access.
+9. Configure cross-account read access.

-* Create an IAM role in account to access bucket.
+* Create an IAM role in the account to access the bucket.
 (Within the reading organization account)
 ```
 {
   "Version": "2012-10-17",